linziheng/pdtb-parser/README.md

 ## Copyright notice and statement of copying permission

-Copyright (C) 2015 WING, NUS and NUS NLP Group.
+Copyright © 2015 WING, NUS and NUS NLP Group.

 This program is free software: you can redistribute it and/or modify it under the terms of the
 GNU General Public License as published by the Free Software Foundation, either version 3 of the